finerc/WMALL/README.md

 # WMALL
 # Introduction
-This is a online shopping platform called WMALL, which uses TMALL as reference
+This is an Online Shopping Platform called WMALL, which uses TMALL as reference